 A greater problem, however, closely related to this- is our blatant disregard for the natural consequences that a course of actions brings about.

 But, I think that first- as in any part of our life- if we are taught that we are responsible for the consequences of our decisions- both good and bad- then we understand-even when we make “poor decisions”- that the consequences of those actions are ours to bear.

 We have a generation where many have failed to understand this simple truth.
-We think that we can act any way we wish and there are not consequences- even that we can escape them and come out on the other side unscathed.
+We think that we can act any way we wish and there are not consequences- or even that we can escape them and come out on the other side unscathed.

 I see this lie rampant among women who have abortions, or who are considering abortion.

 They imagine that there will be a simple procedure and then life will go back to how it was before.
-But not only will the abortion change you as a woman, the lifestyle choices that so many of us are making- believing that having sex with who we want when we want is better than a committed relationship to one man- we believe the lies.
+But not only will the abortion change you as a woman, the lifestyle choices that so many of us are making- believing that having sex with who we want, when we want, is better than a committed relationship to one man- we believe the lies.

 Believing that a career is superior to being a homemaker, and that if you decide to stay home you are succumbing to the misery of never getting to have what you really want in life- but are under the foot of your husband.

 But to those who believe the other lies, that a child will keep you from getting what you really want out of life, will tie you down, will cripple your social life- you could not be more wrong.

 The blessed mystery of a baby- of the life that depends on you from the moment of conception… Forging a bond that is spiritual, emotional, and physical- you know your child unlike any man ever will- what a gift.